OmarShafie/hadith/README.md

   - Search by book title
   - *Scraping: Get more resource data/books.
 Scale to all avaible Sunnah Books+, show kunya and nasab and name of each rawi onHover
     - Grouped Matn: color each group by a unique color + color each zyadah by a n-bit binary colors,  where nth bit is existance of zyadah. grouping by matn, grouping by sanad, grouping by both, none (default).
+   - search over hadiths instead of over route ( for analytics, not necessarily for non coder user)

 Visualization Library Limitations:
 - Highlight full route on node click => Documentation: "For this chart, only one entity can be selected at a time."